-Both Youtube and Vimeo offer free music to use in videos.
+YouTube offers free music to use in videos.

 Music for Academic Use

 Some believe that because we are an educational institution that we are exempt from copyright laws, unfortunately this is a misconception.
-There are organizations that will provide music for classroom based projects, presentations, or student films for free.
+There are organizations that will provide music for classroom-based projects, presentations, or student films for free.
 Once that work is used for broadcast or promotional purposes of any kind we are breaking the copyrights of that music.